10 Hilarious And Strange Kidz Bop Covers

 Bad Blood: This was actually not a bad cover.
 The adult(?) singing the main parts actually sounds pretty close to T Swift.

 Lyric Changes: The only real difference is they are protecting your kids from the horrors of rapper Kendrick Lamar.
-Also, they changed "bandaids don’t fix bulletholes holes" to "bandaids don’t fix don't you know" whatever that means.
+Also, they changed "bandaids don’t fix bullet holes" to "bandaids don’t fix don't you know" whatever that means.

-I have no doubt that Kidz Bop studios is in actuality a front for a satanic torture center run by demons with bad comb overs where the sound of children's screams comes out of the hand dryers.
+I have no doubt that Kidz Bop studios is in actuality a front for a satanic torture center run by demons with bad comb overs where the sound of children's screams comes out of the bathroom hand dryers.

 Now if you don't mind, I have to burn some sage to cleanse this evil from my home.